Jayapur: History

 According to the ancestors of this village, Jayapur is nearly 400 years old.
 According to BHU's political science department's HoD, Prof KK Mishra, in the 17th century, when the Mughal emperor Aurangzeb was said to be on a temple-demolition spree, his soldiers caught attention of an old temple of Lord Hanuman in the village.

 Population

 The total population of this village is around 4200 and there are a total of 401 houses.

 Demographics

 The literacy rate of this village is 76.36 per cent (among men, 89.12 per cent; among women, 61.27 per cent).

 Divisions

-There are three villages in Jayapaur panchayat: Jayapur, Manikpur and Musepur.
+There are four villages in Jayapaur panchayat: Jayapur, Manikpur, Musepur and Jayapur (donwar k pura).

 Languages

 Hindi and Bhojpuri are spoken in Jayapur village and written in Devanagari scripts.